 Onshore Gabon, the Company has a 100% working interest in the Mutamba Iroru block located near the coast in central Gabon.
 The Mutamba Iroru block contains approximately 270,000 acres for exploration.
-The Company acquired seismic data from previous operators over the block in 2006 and 2007 and plans to drill one or two exploration wells on the block during 2008.
+The Company acquired aeromagnetic gravity data in 2008, and together with seismic data acquired from previous operators over the block in 2006 and 2007, has begun to drill two exploration wells on the block.
+Drilling on the first well began in February 2009 and encountered water bearing sands and has been abandoned.
+The second well is expected to begin drilling in March or April 2009.

 In November 2006, the Company signed a production sharing contract for a 40% working interest in Block 5 offshore Angola.
 The seven year contract awards the Company exploration rights to approximately 1.4 million acres along the central coast of Angola.
-The Company has acquired 1,175 square kilometers of seismic data over a portion of the Block 5 and is interpreting the seismic data.
-The Company expects the first exploration well to be drilled in late 2008 or in early 2009.
+The Company has acquired approximately 1,700 square kilometers of seismic data over a portion of the Block 5 and has been interpreting the seismic data.
+Assuming consortium agreement on the well objective and rig availability, the Company expects the first exploration well to be drilled in the fourth quarter of 2009.